The Burbage SurgeryTel: 01455 634879

 We respectfully ask patients requiring this service to leave full instructions as to the completion of the form and whether they will be collecting it or prefer for it to be posted on completion.
 The doctors provide this service privately and there will be a fee charged for each service provided.
 We cannot guarantee a time for form completion, as this has to be fitted in with their usual duties.
 Patients requiring their completed forms posted to the relevant address must ensure that their form is accompanied by a stamped addressed envelope.
 Forms not having an envelope will be left at reception for the patient to collect.

-If you would like a vaccination please attend a surgery convenient to you on one of the above dates.
-If you are unable to get to one of our open clinics, please contact reception and ask to make an appointment for a flu vaccination with our Practice Nurse.
+If you would like a vaccination, please contact reception and ask to make an appointment for a flu vaccination with our Practice Nurse.
 If you require vaccination but are unable to get into the surgery, please inform the Receptionist who will arrange for our nurse to visit you at home.

 The Sound Doctor is a website developed to help you understand your condition better so you can take control, cope well at home and get the most out of life.
 Each condition covered on the website consists of about sxity short films featuring key practical advice from some of the country's leading experts.